 indexes

-command displays index information for tables in your connected database.
+The .indexes command displays index information for tables in your connected database.
 Indexes are critical for query

 performance and data integrity, so this command is useful for database tuning, troubleshooting, and schema exploration.